DoctorMcKay/node-steam-user/README.md

 An array containing license data for the packages which your Steam account owns. `null` until [`licenses`](#licenses-1) is emitted.

+### gifts

+An array containing gifts and guest passes you've received but haven't accepted (to your library or to your inventory) or declined.
+`null` until [`gifts`](#gifts-1) is emitted.
+Each object in the array contains these properties:

+- `gid` - The ID of this gift/guest pass, as a string (it's a 64-bit number)
+- `packageid` - The ID of the package which this gift/guest pass will grant
+- `TimeCreated` - A `Date` object for when this gift was purchased or guest pass was granted
+- `TimeExpiration` - A `Date` object for when this guest pass will expire (if it's a gift, this will be Mon Jan 18 2038 22:14:07 GMT-0500 (Eastern Standard Time))
+- `TimeSent` - A `Date` object for when this gift/guest pass was sent to you
+- `TimeAcked` - Appears to be the same as `TimeSent`
+- `TimeRedeemed` - Appears to always be `null`
+- `RecipientAddress` - Appears to always be an empty string
+- `SenderAddress` - Appears to always be an empty string
+- `SenderName` - The Steam display name of the user who sent you this gift

 ### users

 An object containing persona data about all Steam users we've encountered or requested data for.
 Key are 64-bit SteamIDs, values are identical to the objects received in the [`user`](#user) event.